 I eventually landed on a conviction that still feels bold but is increasingly difficult to un-see: most problems in business are communication problems.

-However you phrase it, the pattern holds.
-Communication sits beneath conflict, misalignment, stalled change, poor decisions, unrealised ideas, and underwhelming impact.
+The pattern holds across conflict, misalignment, stalled change, poor decisions, unrealised ideas, misplaced AI initiatives and underwhelming impact.
+Communication sits beneath all of it.
 It is also the gap between idea and value.
 It is not a soft skill.
 It is the operating system.

 And it scales.